qwer0516yp/qwer0516yp.github.io/_posts/2023-08-30-WorkProjectModernizationIntro.md

 By successfully migrating our core C# and Python projects to cloud services, we intend to demonstrate how embracing modern technologies can lead to tangible business improvements.
 These enhancements could encompass increased agility, faster time-to-market, and improved customer experiences, thereby driving our company's growth and competitiveness.

 # Library Dependencies:
 One of the golden rule in software development is _*DO NOT REIVENT THE WHEEL*_.
-In this project, I will pick a few popular libraries, best visualized from below: https://github.com/MoienTajik/AspNetCore-Developer-Roadmap.
+In this project, I will pick a few popular libraries, best visualized from below link: [AspNetCore-Developer-Roadmap](https://github.com/MoienTajik/AspNetCore-Developer-Roadmap).
+Credit the author with a github star if you like it as well.

 ## Dotnet Developer Roadmap
 ![img-description](https://github.com/MoienTajik/AspNetCore-Developer-Roadmap/blob/master/aspnetcore-developer-roadmap.png?raw=true)